Your domain name is by far the most crucial choice you will make for your new blog or website. But how to choose a

 Keywords are how people find you on the Internet

 Think for a moment about how people are going to find your new blog.

 If they don’t know your name, what good is using your name in your domain name?

 If they don’t know the title of your book, how can they search for it on Google?

 You can add a site link to your Facebook pages, Twitter or on book promotion sites but how many people click on these links?

-You need to help people find you through their web browser so they can buy your books.
+You need to help people find you through their web browser and search engines so they can buy your books.

 The best way to help more people discover you and your books is through organic web search.